Planning a solo trip to Seoul, Korea? Here’s everything you need to know for your visit:

 - T-Money is a transaction and transportation card that can be used to pay for subway and bus fares, giving you a ₩100 discount on tickets plus free transfers across the network.

-- The Seoul Subway is the world’s largest (by length), and known for its efficiency and cleanliness.
+- The Seoul Subway is known for its efficiency and cleanliness.
 Lines are distinguished by color codes.
-Fares start at ₩1,150 and are distance dependent.

-- Bus routes are also color-coded, and cover defined routes within the city with tickets based on a starting fare plus an additional ₩100 for each km thereafter.
+– Tip: pay ₩5,000 for an unlimited daily subway/bus ride pass (purchase at stations). - Bus routes are also color-coded, and cover defined routes within the city with tickets based on a starting fare plus an additional ₩100 for each km thereafter.

 SEOUL NIGHTLIFE